 Invasive Forest Pest workshops

 Emerald Ash Borer is an invasive forest pest that has decimated Ash tree throughout the US.
-It was recently confirmed in York County & In part of Aroostook County where there is now a quarantine on movement of ash wood products including all firewood.
 In order to help landowners & municipalities understand the effects EAB will have on our forests we are offering workshops to help identify Ash tree species, conduct a small survey & management strategies for your forest.
-Below is a list of upcoming workshops open to anyone.